American Psycho still startling 15 Years Later

 Still from American Psycho

 Bateman then breaks up with Evelyn.
 He then goes to an ATM machine.
 A stray cat walks towards him and he imagines seeing the words “Feed me a stray cat” displayed on the screen.
 He holds a gun to the cat’s head and an old woman tells him to stop what he is doing.
 He shoots her and the police arrive.
 After he guns down several police officers, he returns to his apartment and calls his lawyer, Harold.
 He confesses to the thirty or forty murders that he has committed.
 Bateman then returns to Paul’s apartment and expects it to be full of the decomposing bodies of some of his victims.
 It is instead vacant and painted white.
 A real estate broker sees him and tells him to leave and never come back.
 Confused as to what is going on, Bateman calls Jean in a distressed manner.
 After he hangs up, Jean discovers Bateman’s office journal, which is full of drawings of women being raped, tortured, and murdered.
-In the final scene, Bateman meets with Harold, who believes that his message was just a joke.
+In the final scene, Bateman meets with Harold, who believes that his message is just a joke.
 Bateman confesses to everything once again, including Paul Allen’s murder, and Harold informs Bateman that he had dinner with Paul in London ten days ago.
 This leads to an ambiguous conclusion which begs the question as to whether or not all of the murders Bateman committed were nothing more than a sick fantasy.

 American Psycho made its debut at the Sundance Film Festival, where it split critics down the middle.
 Some found it brilliant, while others were sickened by it.
-It currently holds a 67% Rotten Tomatoes rating, and a 7.6 IMDb rating.
-An uncut, unrated special edition DVD was released in 2005, which contains eighteen seconds of footage which originally had to be cut in order to avoid an NC-17 rating.
-American Psycho has certainly stood the test of time, and has developed into a modern cult classic within the span of fifteen years.
+It currently holds a 67% Rotten Tomatoes rating and a 7.6 IMDb rating.
+An uncut, unrated special edition DVD was released in 2005, which contains eighteen seconds of footage that originally had to be cut in order to avoid an NC-17 rating.
+American Psycho has certainly stood the test of time and has developed into a modern cult classic within the span of fifteen years.
 It marked the beginning of Bale’s reign as one of today’s finest A-list actors.
-He has since gone on to achieve greater fame in the dark, 2004 Neo-Noir Thriller The Machinist, his role as Bruce Wayne/Batman in Christopher Nolan’s acclaimed Dark Knight Trilogy, as well as 2010’s The Fighter, which he won an Oscar for.
+He has since gone on to achieve greater fame in the dark, 2004 Neo-Noir Thriller The Machinist, his role as Bruce Wayne/Batman in Christopher Nolan’s acclaimed Dark Knight Trilogy, as well as 2010’s The Fighter, which he won an Oscar.
 Patrick Bateman still remains his finest character to date.
 He plays the role to absolute perfection.
 Very few films get inside the central character’s mind as well as American Psycho does.
 Through Bateman’s voiceover narration and detailed characterization, the viewer is treated to all the elements of a true sociopath- his narcissism, his nightly bloodlust, his desire to inflict his own pain on the world, and ultimately his own failure at being an individual.
 Whether or not Bateman actually murdered anyone is irrelevant.
 The important part is that he represents a dark twist on people who emerged as capitalist success stories in the 1980s.
 His ultimate crime is greed, and the unwillingness to contribute anything even remotely positive to society.
 He is no different from any of his co-workers.
 They all wear expensive suits, have sexist views about women, and are completely self-obsessed.
 Bateman represents conformity above all else.

 AmericanPsycho200013